Microblog Topic Identification using Linked Open Data: Approach to identifying semantic topics

+Fig~\ref{fig:co-occurrence-construction-ex} shows an example co-occurrence graph constructed from four micropost texts.
+The linked entities obtained from these posts are \instance{dbr}{Donald\_Trump}, \instance{dbr}{Lester\_Holt}, \instance{dbr}{Social\_Profiling}, \instance{dbr}{Terry\_Stop}, \instance{dbr}{Constitutionality}.
+Within four posts, the co-occurrence between some of these entities ranged between $0.25$ to $0.75$.
+Thus, we have extracted a significantly rich set of information from the posts in terms of relating them to web resources which themselves are related to other resrouces via data and object properties.

-In order to represent collective topics (those relevant to many people), the elements that occur rarely are eliminated.
-The edges in $G$ where $ w(e)<\tau_{e}$ are considered weak and removed.
-Furthermore, the vertices that become disconnected due to edge removal are also removed.
-The following equations are applied to $G=(V,E)$ to obtain $G'=(V',E')$ -- a co-occurrence graph of candidate elements connected with non weak edges:
+To represent collective topics (those of interest to many people) the weak elements are eliminated prior to identifying the topics (Line~\ref{algl:f}).
+The weak edges ($w(e)<\tau_{e}$) are removed.
+All vertices that become disconnected due to edge removal are also removed.
+The following equations describe how $G=(V,E)$ is pruned to obtain the final co-occurrence graph $G'=(V',E')$: